KxSystems/docs/docs/ref/dotz.md

 2006.11.13T21:16:14.601
 ```

-The offset from UTC is fetched from the OS: KDB-X does not have its own time-offset database.
+The offset from UTC is fetched from the OS: kdb+ does not have its own time-offset database.

 Which avoids problems like [this](https://it.slashdot.org/story/07/02/25/2038217/software-bug-halts-f-22-flight).